-The initial referral consultation will provide an in-depth assessment of your pet’s pain requirements, as well as addressing any concerns and expectations you have.
-This will form the basis of a bespoke, targeted pain management plan which will include an overview of current pain relief, possible changes to medication, acupuncture, hydrotherapy and environmental or lifestyle changes.
+The clinic will begin with an initial referral consultation which will provide an in-depth assessment of your pet’s requirements, as well as discussing any concerns and expectations you might have.
+This will form the basis of a bespoke pain management plan which may include:

 What is acupuncture?

 Evolved from the ancient art of placing needles into specific locations in the body in order to relieve pain, acupuncture today is a combination of traditional Chinese medicine and contemporary scientific knowledge.
 It offers huge benefits not only for those suffering with chronic pain but can actively promote healing and recovery in addition to increasing resistance to disease.